-The 3-ingredient seafood bowl consisting of sea urchin, salmon roe, and king crab at Oiso in Nijo Market!
+Oiso in Nijo Fish Market: The 3-ingredient seafood bowl consisting of sea urchin, salmon roe, and king crab!

 The tray with the sanshoku-don bowl of sea urchin, salmon roe, and king crab.

-Most of the sea urchin are of the bafun uni (literally “horse-dung sea urchin”) variety.
-No preservatives are used but instead they are washed with sea water to enhance their natural flavor which leads to them affectionately being called “salt water sea urchins”.
+Most of the sea urchins are of the bafun uni variety.
+No preservatives are used, but instead, they are washed with seawater to enhance their natural flavor, which leads to them affectionately being called “saltwater sea urchins.”

-To begin, first savor the flavor of the sea urchin and king crab as they are for their natural salty taste and after that, dip them in wasabi-flavored soy sauce…the typical way of eating it.
+First, savor the flavor of the sea urchin and king crab as they are for their natural salty taste, and after that, dip them in wasabi-flavored soy sauce - the typical way of eating it.

-If you want to try something else, I recommend the live scallop that comes in its shell and live Sakhalin surf clam sashimi or grilled fish like Okhotsk Atka mackerel;
+If you want to try something else, I recommend the fresh scallop that comes in its shell and fresh Sakhalin surf clam sashimi or grilled fish like Okhotsk Atka mackerel.

 Nijoichiba Oiso二条市場 大磯